Regular Season Game: October 12, 1924 Attendance: 6,000

 missing from 25 yards.
 Neither team could score in the third quarter, but, Dayton was able to score in the fourth.
 Soon after the start of the final period, Dayton blocked Boyntons punt.
 The ball rolled to Buffalos 35 yard line where Bacon fell on it.
 Al Mahrt to Bacon forward pass gave the Triangles 10 yards, and a Mahrt to Fenner pass put Dayton on the Bison 2 yard line.
 Partlow ran it in for the touchdown, with Hathoway kicking the extra point.

-Submitted my Ken Crippen, from
+Submitted my

-|
+York". |

 Reproduction of any part of this work without the permission of the author is unlawful.